cloud-native-toolkit/automation-solutions/boms/infrastructure/ibmcloud/openshift/3-advanced/files/README.md

 [Financial Services Validated Button](./images/ibm-cloud-architecture.png)

+### Setup

+1. Launch the automation runtime.
+   - If using *Docker Desktop*, run `./launch.sh`.
+This will start a container image with the prompt opened in the `/terraform` directory.
+   - If using *Multipass*, run `mutlipass shell cli-tools` to start the interactive shell, and cd into the `/automation/{template}` directory, where  `{template}` is the folder you've cloned this repo.
+Be sure to run `source credentials.properties` once in the shell.

 ### Terraform IasC Automation

 1. Clone this repository to your local SRE laptop and open a terminal to the cloned directory.